klaudiaszostek/TodoApp/README.md

 # TodoApp

 The To-Do App is a web application developed in Python using the Flask framework and styled with the Bootstrap CSS framework.
 This project aims to provide users with a simple interface to manage their tasks.
 It allows users to add, edit, delete, and track their to-do list items.
-A user only sees his or her tasks.
+A user only sees their tasks.

 ## Key Features